From Dusk Till Dawn 2: Texas Blood Money

-From Dusk Till Dawn 2: Texas Blood Money is an American direct-to-video Western horror film released on March 16, 1999.
+From Dusk Till Dawn 2: Texas Blood Money is an American direct-to-video horror Western film released on March 16, 1999.
 It is the second film in the From Dusk till Dawn series and is a sequel to From Dusk till Dawn.
 The film was an early test release by Dimension Films for the direct-to-video market.
 It was co-written and directed by Scott Spiegel.
 Michael S. Murphey, Gianni Nunnari, and Meir Teper produced.
 Quentin Tarantino and Lawrence Bender executive produced, and Elizabeth Avellan co-produced.
 The film was filmed on location in South Africa and features cameos by Bruce Campbell and Tiffani Thiessen.
 It won a Saturn Award from the Academy of Science Fiction, Fantasy and Horror Films for the "Best Home Video Release" of 1999.

 A third film in the series, From Dusk Till Dawn 3: The Hangman's Daughter, which is a prequel to From Dusk till Dawn, was released in 2000.
 In late 2010, a possible fourth film in the series was in production, but no progress was made after its initial stage.
 A TV series adaptation was released in 2014.
 James Parks would also later reprise his role as Edgar McGraw in Kill Bill: Volume 1, Kill Bill: Volume 2, Grindhouse (within Death Proof) and Machete; despite having the same actor and character, those films are not related to each other and the character is considered to be an Easter Egg.